Chair's Report to the Board

 Reflections from the Chair

-The research and education programs in SREMI are essential to supporting emergency care, the care providers and most importantly our patients.
-SREMI can be proud of its local, national and international reputation in emergency medicine research and education and the impact it has had and will continue to have.
+SREMI should be very proud of its local, national and international reputation in emergency medicine research and education and the influence it has and will continue to have.